muratkirtay/ADAPTIVE2019/README.md

 + **DATA:** The final results and experiment file in *.mat* format.
 + **Logs:** Various logs both for the experiment and intermediate steps to evaluate results.
 + **iCubExperiment.mp4:** A video to show the robotic agent experiment.
++ **report:** This folder contains the resultd for different learning rates in table format.